webr3/hyperdata/README.md

 ### Hyperdata Namespace `ns-IRI`

 In a Hyperdata Document, the namespace it provides is identified by a `ns-IRI`.
-This defines a [`@namespace`](#namespace) within which Things, Properties, and Classes are named and described.
+This defines a [`#namespace`](#namespace) within which Things, Properties, and Classes are named and described.
 - `ns-IRI` - a namespace IRI which always ends with a `#`.
   - `https://example.com/schema#`